leahfrye/ced3-projects/README.md

 The application was built using:

-* PHP, Wordpress, Learnpress etc.
+* PHP, Wordpress, LearnPress etc.

 ## The Zefra Scenario